 On 30 September 2011, Commander, US 2nd Fleet was disestablished and merged with US Fleet Forces Command.
 The disestablishment of US 2nd Fleet was announced on 6 January 2011, and was aligned with Department of Defense efforts to reduce overhead expenditures to protect force structure and invest in modernization.
 USFF would continue to provide the same level of performance and forces ready for tasking to combatant commanders.

-The Commander, Second Fleet, under CINCLANTFLT, plans for, and when directed, conducts battle force operations in the Atlantic command in support of designated unified or allied commanders.
-The Commander, Second Fleet directs movements and exercises operational control of assigned units to carry out scheduled ocean transits and other special operations as directed by CINCLANTFLT in order to maximize fleet operational readiness torespond to contingencies in the Atlantic command area of operations.
+The Commander, Second Fleet, under CINCLANTFLT, planned for, and when directed, conducted battle force operations in the Atlantic command in support of designated unified or allied commanders.
+The Commander, Second Fleet directed movements and exercises operational control of assigned units to carry out scheduled ocean transits and other special operations as directed by CINCLANTFLT in order to maximize fleet operational readiness torespond to contingencies in the Atlantic command area of operations.
 The Commander, Second Fleet also plans fleet intertype train-ing exercises and participates in joint and combined exercises as directed.

 COMSECONDFLT has permanent assignment with NATO's Supreme Allied Command Atlantic's (SACLANT) chain-of-command, as the Commander Striking Fleet Atlantic.
 COMSTRIKFLTLANT commands a multinational force whose primary mission deters aggression, and protects NATO's Atlantic interests.
 Establishing and maintaining maritime superiority in the Atlantic, COMSTRIKFLTLANT ensures the integrity of NATO's sea-lines-of-communication.
 Countries contributing include: Belgium, Canada, Denmark, Germany, Netherlands, Norway, Portugal, Spain, the United Kingdom, and the United States.